Qamar Javed Bajwa: Military career

-After joining the Pakistan Army in 1978, Bajwa who was enrolled at the Pakistan Military Academy (PMA) in Kakul, passed out with the class of 62nd PMA Long Course and gained commission as second lieutenant, on 24 October 1980 in the 16th Baloch Regiment at the Sialkot Cantonment – the same unit that his father commanded.
+After joining the Pakistan Army in 1978, Bajwa was enrolled at the Pakistan Military Academy (PMA) in Kakul, passed out with the class of 62nd PMA Long Course and gained commission as a second lieutenant, on 24 October 1980 in the 16th Baloch Regiment at the Sialkot Cantonment.
+His father commanded the same unit.

 In 1988, Bajwa briefly served in the 5th Northern Light Infantry in Azad Kashmir.
-In addition, he served in the X Corps, stationed in Rawalpindi, as a staff officer.
-Upon promotion as one-star rank army general, Bajwa served as the chief of staff (COS) at the X Corps.
+In addition, he served in the X Corps in Rawalpindi as a staff officer (GSO-1 Operations).
+Upon promotion as a one-star rank army general, Bajwa served as the chief of staff (COS) at the X Corps.

 In 2003, Bajwa commanded the Pakistan Armed Forces-Africa Command, attached to the UN peacekeeping mission MONUSCO, in D. R. Congo.
 Bajwa served in the D. R. Congo as a brigade commander under the then-major general Bikram Singh, the former chief of the army staff of the Indian Army from 2012 to 2014.
 Singh later termed Bajwa's performance there as "professional and outstanding."

-After being promoted to the two-star rank in May 2009, Bajwa took over the command of the Force Command Northern Areas division as its GOC, stationed in Gilgit-Baltistan, Pakistan.
+After being promoted to two star general rank in May 2009, Bajwa took over the command of the Force Command Northern Areas division as its general officer commanding (GOC), stationed in Gilgit-Baltistan, Pakistan.

-In August 2011, he was honored with the Hilal-i-Imtiaz (Military), and posted as an instructor at the School of Infantry and Tactics, Quetta, and later taught staff course at Command and Staff College in Quetta, and course on national security at the National Defence University, Islamabad.
+In August 2011, he was honored with the Hilal-i-Imtiaz (Military), and was posted as the Commadant of the School of Infantry and Tactics, Quetta, and has also served as an Instructor (DS) in the staff course at Command and Staff College in Quetta, and at the National Defence University, Islamabad.

 On 14 August 2013, Bajwa was promoted to three-star rank and posted as field commander of the X Corps, stationed in Rawalpindi.
-He was appointed as Grade-I officer during his tenure as field commander of the X Corps.
-The appointment was commented in the news media that noted that Bajwa had been posted in X Corps thrice, which is the army's most important and largest corps, which has experience of keeping control over the situation in Kashmir.
+The appointment was commented on by news media that noted Bajwa had been posted three times to X Corps, which is the army's most important and largest corps and has experience of keeping control over the insurgency in Jammu and Kashmir.

 In 2014, Bajwa was appointed as colonel commandant of the Baloch Regiment.

-On 22 September 2015, Bajwa was posted in the General Headquarters when he was appointed as the inspector-general of the training and evaluation (IGT&E).
+On 22 September 2015, Bajwa was posted to the General Headquarters when he was appointed as the Inspector-General of Training and Evaluation (IGT&E).
 There he was a principal staff officer to the then-chief of army staff Raheel Sharif.